10 Black Friday Marketing Ideas for Your Store

 If you want to include SMS into your Black Friday marketing strategy for this year, start collecting phone numbers in addition to emails today.
 Just add a second field to your opt-in form and make it mandatory or optional – depending on the incentive you’re offering.

-Whether you realize it or not, your business has partners.
+Your business likely has partners, even if you don't actively recognize them.
 These can be influencers, affiliates, suppliers, and other brands in your niche who aren’t direct competitors.

 These partners have audiences of their own you can tap into to extend your marketing reach.
 The price you pay to access your partner’s audience is to let them access yours (assuming both have similar audiences).